rowanc1/lecture-python-intro/lectures/intro_supply_demand.md

 "Affine" means "linear plus a constant" and [here](https://math.stackexchange.com/questions/275310/what-is-the-difference-between-linear-and-affine-function) is a nice discussion about it.
 ```

-We'll also assume affine inverse supply and demand functions when we study models with multiple consumption goods in our {doc}`subsequent lecture <supply_demand_multiple_goods>`.
+We'll also assume affine inverse supply and demand functions when we study models with multiple consumption goods in our [subsequent lecture](supply_demand_multiple_goods.md).

 We do this in order to simplify the exposition and enable us to use just a few tools from linear algebra, namely, matrix multiplication and matrix inversion.